Senior General Manager

 Following a short stint in the US Navy, Linsley acted on advice from a friend and applied to Four Seasons in Philadelphia, landing a spot in the Rooms Division before quickly transitioning to Food and Beverage.
 It was the start of a well-rounded hotel career that saw him advance through management over two decades at various city and resort destinations before departing the company to manage properties including The Nam Hai in Hoi An, Vietnam, which has since become a Four Seasons resort.

-Rejoining Four Seasons for the opening of the Resort on Desroches Island was an emotional, heartfelt thing for Linsely: “Like coming home,” he says.
+Rejoining Four Seasons for the opening of the newest Seychelles Resort on Desroches Island was an emotional, heartfelt thing for Linsley: “Like coming home,” he says.
 “When I started we had 18 properties.
 When I left we had 85.
 Now there are more than 100.
 The growth of the company and the industry over the course of my career has been amazing.”
 He long ago realised that one spends more time with one’s colleagues than at home in the business.
 “I really missed the camaraderie.”

 Linsley doesn’t deliver the Resort’s hospitality all by himself, of course.
 Recruiting driven talent plays into his personal interest in emotional intelligence (aka EQ), which, in a nutshell, is the ability to recognise, understand and manage one’s emotions and positively influence those of others.
 “For me, EQ is about better understanding the people I work with and getting them to work together.”
 Mentoring is another pillar of his management style – so much so, that Linsley requires team leaders do a course in mentorship through the Cornell School of Hotel Administration.